 Tokyo Stocks Rise Sharply

-The yield on the benchmark 10-year Japanese government bond stood at 1.4500 percent at late morning, unchanged from Tuesday’s finish.
-Its price remained at 96.96.
+The yield on the benchmark No. 182 10-year Japanese government bond was quoted at 1.765 percent, unchanged from Friday’s finish, leaving its price unchanged at 108.29 yen.